codemagic-ci-cd/codemagic-docs/content/publishing-yaml/distribution.md

 ### Slack

+Integrate Slack publishing into your Codemagic build pipeline to get notified when a build starts and receive build artifacts or logs when the build finishes.

+#### Connecting your Slack workspace
-In oder to set up publishing to Slack, you first need to connect the Slack workspace in **User settings > Integrations > Slack** for personal applications and in **Teams > Your_team > Team integrations > Slack** for team apps.

-You can then define the channel where build notifications and artifacts will be sent to.
+To set up publishing to Slack, you first need to connect your Slack workspace in **User settings > Integrations > Slack** for personal apps and in **Teams > Your_team > Team integrations > Slack** for team apps.
+Click **Connect** next to the Slack integration.
+You will be then redirected to an authorization page.
+Review the requested permissions and click **Allow** to give Codemagic Slack app access to your Slack workspace and allow it post build status updates and build artifacts.

+#### Configuring Slack publishing

+The Slack channel for publishing is configured separately for each workflow in the `publishing` section of `codemagic.yaml` (refer [here](../publishing/email-and-slack-notifications/#slack) if you're configuring app settings in the UI).

 If the build finishes successfully, release notes (if passed) and the generated artifacts will be published to the specified channel.
 If the build fails, a link to the build logs is published.
 When you set `notify_on_build_start` to `true`, the channel will be notified when a build starts.

-If you don't want to receive a slack notification on build success or failure, you can set `success` to `false` or `failure` to `false` accordingly.
+If you don't want to receive a Slack notification on build success or failure, you can set `success` to `false` or `failure` to `false` accordingly.

 ```yaml
 publishing: